Digital printing: Fine art inkjet printing

-Notable digital laser exposure

 Digital images are exposed onto true, light sensitive photographic paper with lasers and processed in photographic developers and fixers.
 These prints are true photographs and have continuous tone in the image detail.
 The archival quality of the print is as high as the manufacturer's rating for any given photo paper used.
 In large format prints, the greatest advantage is that, since no lens is used, there is no vignetting or detail distortion in the corners of the image.

-Digital printing technology has grown significantly over the past few years with substantial developments in quality and sheet sizes.

 Digital cylinder printing

 Digital cylinder printing is when a machine directly lays ink onto a curved surface that usually is the wall of an object that has a circular cross section, and a constant, tapered, or variable diameter.
 Digital cylinder printing is a method of reproducing black-and-white or full-color images and text onto cylindrical objects, typically promotional products, through use of digital imaging systems.

 The digital process is by definition faster than conventional screen printing, because it requires fewer production steps and less set-up time for multiple colors and more complex jobs.
 This in turn enables reduced run lengths.

 The ability of digital cylinder printing machines to print full color in one pass, including primers, varnishes and specialty inks, enables multiple design techniques, which include: